 Okay, so to summarize: If we start with , multiply the numerator by 2 and multiply the denominator by 2, we get a fraction equivalent to .
 This same idea works for any fraction and any number n; if we multiply the numerator p and the denominator q each by n, we'll get a fraction equivalent to .

 Now, two final examples and one non-example of equivalent fractions:

-Sometimes we want to find an equivalent fraction with a particular denominator in order to perform operations (addition/subtraction) on them.
-Ideally, you'd like to get as good at manipulating fractions to get them to do what you want them to as you are at manipulating your parents to do the same.
+Sometimes we want to find an equivalent fraction with a particular denominator in order to perform operations (addition/subtraction) on it.
+Ideally, you'd like to get as good at manipulating fractions to get them to do what you want as you are at manipulating your parents to do the same.

-1. Find a fraction with denominator 24 that is equivalent to 5/6.
+What's a fraction with a denominator of 24 that's equivalent to ?